wagnerjorge/psda/README.md

   theme_bw()
 ```

-Silva et al.[1] proposed a performance measure to evaluate the fit of model from root mean squared error for area, named rmsea.
+Silva et al.[1] proposed a performance measure to evaluate the fit of the model from the root mean squared error for the area, named rmsea.
 We can calculate from function `rmsea` as follow below.

 ```{r rmsea}
 rmsea(fitted_polygons, polygonal_variables$team_pts)